jhlagado/working-with-custom-elements/hello.md

 Because they are registered with the browser itself, Custom Elements do not compete with existing libraries and frameworks.
 In fact they can be used to facilitate greater interoperability and code sharing between different frameworks.
-A Custom Element designed for, say, an Angular application could be reused in a React web application.
+A custom element designed for, say, an Angular application could be reused in a React web application.
 The work that went into developing the component in one framework can be used without modification in another.
 The facilitates flexibility in web development and also helps defeat the general